CompGenomeLab/globalNERepair/README.md

      * e.g    (6-4)PP_Repair_damage_normalized_repA   (6-4)PP_Repair_damage_normalized_RepB   (6-4)PP_Repair_damage_normalized_RepC   and so on.

-7. Apply same subsampling steps again (1-6) for all NGS data but this time after subsampling the ".BED" file, for intersencting the downsampled file use gene annotation (Gene and Intergene region files) file which can be created by the Python script _Genes_Intergenes.ipynb_.
+7. Apply same subsampling steps again (1-6) for all NGS data but this time after subsampling the ".BED" file, for intersencting the downsampled file use gene annotation (Gene and Intergene region files) file which can be created by the Python script [_Genes_Intergenes_](https://github.com/CompGenomeLab/globalNERepair/tree/master/Python_Scripts/Genes_Intergenes.ipynb).
 For any information regarding the script and its format see section [Gene Annotation](#Gene-Annotation).
   * **Attention!** The bedtools intersect step for gene annotation needs 4 files, which can be created using the _Genes_Intergenes.ipynb_, not the 5kb divided human reference genome.
 Therefore, user should repeat the same step for four times for each sequencing type and if there are replicates then four times for them too.
     ** For XR-seq-(6-4)PP-repA, map the reads on three gene and one intergenes file.
 So, use that four files as a a reference genome file.